 - R13: Appropriate support for the Data Integration Group is essential to meet PMEL data management requirements.
 The following items will be considered to ensure calibrated support. - R13: Consideration of data management review of PMEL proposals that include data collection.
-This will ensure the lab is prepared to accept data, and the proposal includes full data lifecycle funding support. - R13 and R16: SDIG will develop a "template" for including data management costs into project budgets.
-This template could be a starting point towards ensuring that realistic data management AND data stewardship costs are included and could be tweaked and customized for each project/submission.
+This will ensure the lab is prepared to accept data, and the proposal includes full data lifecycle funding support.
+R13 and R16: SDIG will develop a "template" for including data management costs into project budgets.
+This template could be a starting point towards ensuring that realistic data management AND data stewardship costs are included and could be tweaked and customized for each project/submission. - Date: Ongoing/planned for FY 23.
+Under the new PMEL governance structure this policy will be reviewed and implemented in FY23. - Responsibility: Eugene Burger, Michelle McClure, Science project leads - R16: The role of a data steward in the PMEL Data Integration Group dedicated to PMEL data integration matters will allow for a timely response to PMEL data Integration support. - Date: Completed FY21;Data team and group has been established and is currently being led by SDIG however, a new permanent data steward role will also be hired. - Responsibility: Eugene Burger/ Michelle McClure

-• Date: FY 22

-- Responsibility: Eugene Burger, Michelle McClure, Science project leads - R16: The role of a data steward in the PMEL Data Integration Group dedicated to PMEL data integration matters will allow for a timely response to PMEL data Integration support.